 The traditional boxy, hard-sided cooler got itself an update… and it looks just like a travel duffel.
 Corkcicle, makers of some of our favorite cocktail glassware, just released this Ivanhoe Duffel, which comes with removable and padded shoulder straps.
 The reinforced vegan leather base keeps your cans sturdy while being food safe, and the space-grade insulation… you heard me right, space-grade… is cooler than a cucumber.
 This duffel holds 48 cans or 24 cans + 4 wine bottles.
 Super versatile, we dig the updated body of this cooler because we can also use it for short travel trips.
 Your pop’s cooler would look ridiculous in an airport.
 Currently out of stock, shoot Corkcicle your email and they’ll let you know when the Ivanhoe is ready for its next shipment.

 Ryobi Air Conditioned Cooler $200

-The Ryobi creation is the ultimate job site or hot summer day companion, acting as either an air conditioner or a 50-quart cooler.
+Drinking an ice cold, carbonated beverage on a hot day will only refresh you so much.
+We need some cool air!
+The Ryobi creation is the ultimate job site/game day/hot summer day companion, acting as either an air conditioner or a 50-quart cooler.
 Not only does this cooler function as a normal cooler would — simply by adding ice — you now have the option to turn on the Cooling Cooler Kit and regulate the temperature around you.
 Yeah, that’s right.
 It’s a cooler, but also an air cooler.
 It also features a lengthy handle and set of wheels for easy transport.